Installation and First Configuration

 Configuring Pimcore Ecommerce Framework

 The E-Commerce Framework is split up into multiple components which can be configured individually.
-You can take a look at a sample Ecommerce Framework configuration file to get an overview what can be configured.
 For further reading please see:

 - Configuration describes configuration features valid for the whole framework configuration